paul-mccormack/RoboShadowAgentDeployment/README.md

-# RoboShadow Agent Deployment on Windows Azure VM's and Hybrid Connected VM's at scale
+# RoboShadow agent aeployment on Windows Azure VM's and hybrid connected VM's at scale

 # Introduction